California, Washington state deaths add to U.S. coronavirus toll

 Those figures do not necessarily reflect Wednesday’s updates from three states.

 The infected New York lawyer had not traveled to countries with large numbers of cases.
-The outbreak began in China in December and is now present in nearly 80 countries and territories, killing more than 3,000 people.
+The outbreak began in China in December and is now present in nearly 80 countries and territories and has killed more than 3,000 people.
 The first New York case, reported last week, was in a woman who had returned from Iran, where at least 92 people have died.

-Reporting by Maria Caspani, Laila Kearney and Hilary Russ in New York, David Morgan and Richard Cowan in Washington; Steve Gorman in Los Angeles; writing by Grant McCool; Editing by Bill Berkrot
+Reporting by Steve Gorman in Los Angeles and Laila Kearney in New York; Additional reporting by Maria Caspani and Hilary Russ in New York, David Morgan and Richard Cowan in Washington; writing by Grant McCool; Editing by Bill Berkrot and Lisa Shumaker